ROI Maximization in Stochastic Online Decision-Making: Setting and Notation

+In this section, we formally introduce the repeated decision-making protocol for an agent whose goal is to maximize the total return on investment in a sequence of decision tasks.

-Thus, the only two choices that a learner can make in a decision task are when to stop drawing new samples, and whether or not to accept the current innovation.
-In other words, the behavior of the learner during each task is fully characterized by the choice of a pair $ \pi = (\durationrm, \accept) $ that we call a \textsl{policy}, where $\durationrm$ is a \duration{} and $\accept$ is a \decision{}.
+The only two choices that an agent makes in a decision task are when to stop gathering information on the current innovation and whether or not to accept the innovation based on this information.
+In other words, the behavior of the agent during each task is fully characterized by the choice of a pair $ \pi = (\durationrm, \accept) $ that we call a \textsl{(decision-making) policy} (for the interested reader, Section~\ref{s:policyFormal} of the \suppl{} contains a short mathematical discussion on policies), where: \begin{itemize} \item $\durationrm(\bx)$, called \textsl{\duration{}}, maps a sequence of observations $\bx = (x_1,x_2,\ldots)$ to an integer $d$ (the no.\ of observations after which the learner stops gathering info on the current innovation); \item $\accept(d,\bx)$, called \textsl{\decision{}}, maps the firs $d$ observations of a sequence $\bx = (x_1,x_2,\ldots)$ to a boolean value in $\{0,1\}$ (where $1$ represents accepting the current innovation). \end{itemize}

-An instance of such a repeated-decision problem is therefore determined by a set of policies $\Pol = \{\pi_k\}_{k\in\cK}$ $= \bcb{ (\durationrm_k, \accept) }_{k\in\cK}$ (with $\cK$ either finite or countable) and a distribution\footnote{Once again, we assume that $\mu$ is supported in $[-1,1]$ for the sake of simplicity.
-Our setting as well as all of our results can be extended in a straightforward manner if $\mu$ is any (shifted) subgaussian distribution.} $\mu$ on $[-1,1]$.
-Naturally, the former is known beforehand but the latter is unknown and must be learned.
+An instance of our repeated decision-making problem is therefore determined by a set of admissible policies $\Pol = \{\pi_k\}_{k\in\cK}$ $= \lcb{ (\durationrm_k, \, \accept) }_{k\in\cK}$ (with $\cK$ finite or countable) and a distribution $\mu$ on $[-1,1]$, modelling the value of innovations. \footnote{ We assume that the values of the innovations and the learner's observations belong to $[-1,1]$ and $\{-1,1\}$ respectively.
+We do this merely for the sake of readability (to avoid carrying over awkward constants or distributions $\cD_n$).
+With a standard argument, both $[-1,1]$ and $\{-1,1\}$ can be extended to arbitrary codomains straightforwardly under a mild assumption of subgaussianity. } Naturally, the former is known beforehand but the latter is unknown and should be learned.